jatinsachdevame/DSA-Practice/README.md

 ### Please follow the contribution style.
 - Use camel case for file naming.
 - Submit the code in the proper folder (topic and language wise).

+### If you find any issue in any of the code then please create an issue and submit the relevant PR.